Bailiff was wearing a body-worn camera

 Keep their response letter and give it in evidence.

-When you bring proceedings, which the bodycam recording could prove your claim, you make an application on a court form N244 (without notice) to apply for an "unless order" under CPR 31.12
+When you bring proceedings, where the bodycam recording could prove your claim, you make an application on a court form N244 (without notice) to apply for an "unless order" under CPR 31.12.

-The order requires the bailiff company within 14 days make over the recording, alternatively, the respondent's defence statement is struck out under CPR 3.4(2)(c)
+The order requires the bailiff company to make over the recording within 14 days.
+Alternatively, the respondent's defence statement is struck out under CPR 3.4(2)(c).

 The GDPR